lkesteloot/unsong/unsong.md

 “Are you even religious?
 You played the faith issue so well during the campaign that no one can even figure out whether you’re Jewish or Catholic.”

-“I…believe in God,” said Koch.
+“I... believe in God,” said Koch.

 “Tell Him to hurry up,” said Carey.